 The suite allows U-M physicians to perform both CT and CT angiography scans that are needed before an interventional procedure, and then to perform the procedure without moving the patient.

-Common surgical and endovascular procedure for Cerebrovascular Disease at the University of Michigan
+Common Surgical and Endovascular Procedures for Cerebrovascular Disease at Michigan Medicine

 - Endovascular treatment of intracranial aneurysms

 - Microsurgical treatment of intracranial aneurysms